Diocese of Maasin

-The Diocese of Maasin (Lat: Dioecesis Maasinensis) is a diocese of the Latin Church of the Catholic Church in the Philippines, comprising the civil province of Southern Leyte and six municipalities from the fifth legislative district of Leyte.
+The Diocese of Maasin (Lat: Dioecesis Maasinensis) is a diocese of the Latin Church of the Catholic Church in the Philippines, comprising the province of Southern Leyte and six municipalities of Leyte.
 Erected in 1968, the diocese was erected from the Archdiocese of Palo.
 At present, the diocese has experienced no jurisdictional changes, and is a suffragan of the Archdiocese of Cebu.
-The current bishop is Precioso D. Cantillas, appointed in 1998.
+The current bishop is Precioso Cantillas, appointed in 1998.

-The diocese comprises the entire province of Southern Leyte, and the towns of Matalom, Bato, Hilongos, Hindang, and Inopacan, as well as the city of Baybay in the province of Leyte, with the Maasin Parish Cathedral as the seat of the diocese.
-Distributed within its 2,505 square kilometers of land are 42 parishes, 1 quasi-parish and one chaplaincy.
-To facilitate administration these parishes have been grouped under seven vicariates.
+The diocese comprises the entire province of Southern Leyte, and the municipalities of Matalom, Bato, Hilongos, Hindang, and Inopacan, as well as the city of Baybay in the province of Leyte, with the Maasin Cathedral as the seat of the diocese.
+The diocese consists of 43 parishes and one chaplaincy within five vicarates.

 History

-The province of Southern Leyte is located in the southeastern portion of the island of Leyte.
-And the small island of Limasawa off its southern coast is historically significant as the place where Magellan landed, after having sailed from the island of Homonhon in Samar, to celebrate the first Catholic Mass in the Philippines.
-The chieftain of Limasawa, Kolambu and his men, with Magellan and his men, attended that first Mass celebrated by Father Pedro Valderrama.
-Until 1960, the island of Limasawa belonged to the island province of Leyte.
+The Diocese of Maasin encompasses the province of Southern Leyte, located in the southeastern portion of Leyte island.
+Off its southern coast lies the island of Limasawa, historically recognized as the site of the first Catholic Mass in the Philippines.
+The Mass was celebrated by Father Pedro Valderrama and attended by Ferdinand Magellan and the local chieftain, Rajah Kolambu.

-From 1595 to 1910, the area which now comprises the Diocese of Maasin belonged to the diocese of Cebu.
-From 1910 to 1937 it belonged to the Diocese of Calbayog.
-From 1937 to 1968, it came under the jurisdiction of the Diocese of Palo in Leyte.
+The territory comprising the present-day Diocese of Maasin was originally under the jurisdiction of the Diocese of Cebu from 1595 to 1910.
+It was subsequently transferred to the Diocese of Calbayog from 1910 to 1937, and then to the Diocese of Palo from 1937 until 1968.

-On August 14, 1968, the Diocese of Maasin was canonically erected through an apostolic constitution with the incipit Dei Filium adorandum issued March 23, 1968 by Pope Paul VI.
-In June of the same year, Vicente T. Ataviado, a priest of the newly created Diocese of Masbate, then parish priest of Masbate, Masbate, was appointed as its first bishop.
-He was consecrated on August 8, 1968, and installed as the first Bishop of Maasin on August 14 at Our Lady of Assumption Parish Church in Maasin, the capital of Southern Leyte.
+Pope Paul VI canonically erected the Diocese of Maasin on August 14, 1968, through the apostolic constitution Dei Filium adorandum, issued on March 23, 1968.
+It was established as a suffragan of the Archdiocese of Cebu.[3]
+Vicente T. Ataviado was appointed as its first bishop in June 1968.
+He was consecrated on August 8 and formally installed on August 14 at the Our Lady of Assumption Parish Church in Maasin.

-Today it is a suffragan of the Archdiocese of Cebu.

-The population of Southern Leyte is made up mostly of Cebuano-speaking people because of its closeness, geographically, to Cebu and Bohol.
-This population has now reached a total of 558,804, of which 90 per cent are Catholics.
-In recent years, awareness of their potent role in the local church has been perceived among the lay faithful – a result of diocesan programs designed to awaken the "sleeping giant" in the church.
-There has been a marked increase in the number of lay ministers to assist priests in every parish, as there has been in the number of volunteer catechists.